Netflix/lemur/docs/administration/index.rst

 =============

 .. warning::
     There are many secrets that Lemur uses that must be protected.
-All of these options are set via the Lemur configruation file.
+All of these options are set via the Lemur configuration file.
 It is highly advised that you do not store your secrets in this file!
 Lemur provides functions that allow you to encrypt files at rest and decrypt them when it's time for deployment.
 See :ref:`Credential Management <CredentialManagement>` for more information.